exactly-once/workshop/Exercise-8/README.md

-# Exercise 8: Deterministic IDs
+# Exercise 8: ID-based de-duplication

-As you recall, the non-deterministic nature of ID generation made it impossible for the downstream endpoints to de-duplicate messages based on the ID.
-In this exercise we will attempt to fix the problem of non-deterministic message IDs by changing the ID generation strategy.
+In the previous exercise we've seen that idempotent data structures do not guarantee correctness of the behavior if messages can be re-ordered in transit.
+In this exercise we are going solve this problem by to fundamentally altering the way we process messages.
+Instead of relying on the idempotence of data structures, we will employ synthetic message IDs.

+- Add a `ProcessedMessages` property to `Order` that contains a list of IDs of processed messages (each ID is a string)
+- In `AddItemHandler` and `RemoveItemHandler` replace the filling-based de-duplication check with one based on processed messages
+  - message handling context (`IMessageHandlerContext`) has a property containing the message ID
+  - check if the message ID is already in the `ProcessedMessages` collection.
+If so, the message is a duplicate

-- Use `Utils` class to generate the GUID-like ID based on the hash of the incoming message ID and the name of the processing endpoint
+- Before persisting changes done to `Order` ensure that the ID of the current message is added to the `ProcessedMessages` collection
-- Modify the handlers of `AddItem` and `RemoveItem` commands to use `PublishWithId` instead of `Publish`
-- Test the solution
+- Leave the message publishing code as-is